LCSW vs. Psychologist: Key Differences Explained

 • Child Welfare – Social workers are critical in taking care of vulnerable youth populations, making sure that at-risk kids have the kind of support and resources they need to grow up strong and healthy, and offering a safe, friendly ear for the numerous problems that come along with growing up.

-• Developmental Disabilities – Individuals of all ages who have developmental disabilities need both advocacy and assistance in all different aspects of life and learning.
+• Developmental Disabilities – Individuals of all ages who have developmental disabilities need both advocacy and assistance in all aspects of life and learning.
 Social workers help secure the assistance that is needed and help these individuals fit into lifestyles that are fulfilling and meaningful.

 • Health Care – Health issues often come along with social and economic problems.
 Social workers in health care offer counseling for getting through these rough patches together with resources and referrals for getting patients back on their feet after recovery.